cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Mapped Operations:**

-  * `cloudify.interfaces.relationship_lifecycle.establish`: attaches the volume to the server.
+  * `cloudify.interfaces.relationship_lifecycle.establish` Attaches the volume to the server.
     * **Inputs:**
-      * `openstack_config` see the [Openstack Configuration](#openstack-configuration).
+      * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).
-  * `cloudify.interfaces.relationship_lifecycle.unlink`: detaches the volume from the server.
+  * `cloudify.interfaces.relationship_lifecycle.unlink` Detaches the volume from the server.
     * **Inputs:**
-      * `openstack_config` see the [Openstack Configuration](#openstack-configuration).
+      * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).

 ## cloudify.openstack.server_connected_to_port

 **Description:** A relationship for connecting a server to a port.
-The server will use this relationship to automatically connect to the port upon server creation.
+The server uses this relationship to automatically connect to the port upon server creation.

 **Mapped Operations:**

-  * `cloudify.interfaces.relationship_lifecycle.unlink`: detaches the volume from the server.
+  * `cloudify.interfaces.relationship_lifecycle.unlink` Detaches the volume from the server.
     * **Inputs:**
-      * `openstack_config` see the [Openstack Configuration](#openstack-configuration).
+      * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).

 ## cloudify.openstack.port_connected_to_subnet

 **Description:** A relationship for connecting a port to a subnet.
-This is useful when a network has multiple subnets, and a port should belong to a specific subnet on that network.
-The port will then receive some IP from that given subnet.
+This is useful when a network has multiple subnets, and a port must belong to a specific subnet on that network.
+The port then receives an IP from that specific subnet.

-Note that when using this relationship in combination with the port type's property `fixed_ip`, the IP given should be on the CIDR of the subnet connected to the port.
+Note that when using this relationship in combination with the port type's property `fixed_ip`, the IP must be on the CIDR of the subnet connected to the port.

-*Note*: This relationship has no operations associated with it; The port will use this relationship to automatically connect to the subnet upon port creation.
+*Note*: This relationship has no operations associated with it.
+The port uses this relationship to automatically connect to the subnet upon port creation.

 ## cloudify.openstack.port_connected_to_floating_ip

-**Description:** A relationship for associating a floating ip with a port.
-If that port is later connected to a server, the server will be accessible via the floating IP.
+**Description:** A relationship for associating a floating IP with a port.
+If that port is later connected to a server, the server is accessible via the floating IP.

 **Mapped Operations:**

-  * `cloudify.interfaces.relationship_lifecycle.establish`: associates the floating IP with the port.
+  * `cloudify.interfaces.relationship_lifecycle.establish` Associates the floating IP with the port.
     * **Inputs:**
-      * `openstack_config` see the [Openstack Configuration](#openstack-configuration).
+      * `openstack_config` see the [OpenStack Configuration](#openstack-configuration).
-  * `cloudify.interfaces.relationship_lifecycle.unlink`: disassociates the floating IP from the port.
+  * `cloudify.interfaces.relationship_lifecycle.unlink` Disassociates the floating IP from the port.
     * **Inputs:**
-      * `openstack_config` see the [Openstack Configuration](#openstack-configuration).
+      * `openstack_config` See the [OpenStack Configuration](#openstack-configuration).

 # Types' Common Behaviors

 ## Validations

-All types offer the same base functionality for the `cloudify.interfaces.validation.creation` interface operation:
+All types provide the same base functionality for the `cloudify.interfaces.validation.creation` interface operation:

-  * If it's a new resource (`use_external_resource` is set to `false`), the basic validation is to verify there's enough quota to allocate a new resource of the given type.
+  * If it is a new resource (`use_external_resource` is set to `false`), the basic validation verifies that there is sufficient quota to allocate a new resource of the specified type.

-  * When [using an existing resource](#using-existing-resources), the validation ensures the resource indeed exists.
+  * When [using an existing resource](#using-existing-resources), the validation verfies that the resource exists.

 ## Runtime Properties

-Node instances of any of the types defined in this plugin get set with the following runtime properties during the `cloudify.interfaces.lifecycle.create` operation:
+Node instances of any of the types defined in this plugin are set with the following runtime properties during the `cloudify.interfaces.lifecycle.create` operation:

-  * `external_id` the Openstack ID of the resource
+  * `external_id` The OpenStack ID of the resource
-  * `external_type` the Openstack type of the resource
+  * `external_type` The OpenStack type of the resource
-  * `external_name` the Openstack name of the resource
+  * `external_name` The OpenStack name of the resource

-The only exceptions are the two *floating-ip* types - Since floating-ip objects on Openstack don't have a name, the `external_name` runtime property is replaced with the `floating_ip_address` one, which holds the object's actual IP address.
+The only exceptions are the two *floating IP* types.
+Because `floating-ip` objects on OpenStack do not have a name, the `external_name` runtime property is replaced with the `floating_ip_address` name, which holds the object's actual IP address.

 ## Default Resource Naming Convention

-When creating a new resource (i.e. `use_external_resource` is set to `false`), its name on Openstack will be the value of its `resource_id` property.
-However, if this value is not provided, the name will default to the following schema:
+When creating a new resource (i.e. `use_external_resource` is set to `false`), its name on OpenStack is the value of its `resource_id` property.
+However, if this value is not provided, the name defaults to the following schema:

 `<openstack-resource-type>_<deployment-id>_<node-instance-id>`

-For example, if a server node is defined as so:
+For example, if a server node is defined as follows:

 {{< gsHighlight  yaml  >}}
 node_templates: